JonasDe/autocfg/README.md

 ## How the programs work

 ###  profgen.py
-Run `python3 -d dependencies.txt profile.json` in the terminal to run the script and generate the file **profile.json** using the dependency file to add dependencies to the profile.

 This script uses the working directory (location from which the script is located) to generate the **src:destination** fields for the linker.
 It recursively traverses all folders from the current and generates a source:destination pair for each of these files.
 The prompt will ask if you want to generate files or folders.
 By placing it in your dotfiles folder you can simply generate src to destination profiles for all files/folders.